Azure/simdem/demo_scripts/VarnishCluster/README.md

 This tutorial used Helm to install the ingress components and demo voting app.
 When you deploy a Helm chart, many Kubernetes resources are created.
 These resources include pods, deployments, and services.
 To clean up these resources, you can either delete the entire sample namespace, or the individual resources.

 To delete the entire sample namespace, use the kubectl delete command and specify your namespace name.
 All the resources in the namespace are deleted.
-This may take a few minutes.
+This will take approximately 3 minutes
 ```
 kubectl delete namespace ingress-basic
  ```

 Use the az group delete command to remove the resource group, cluster, and container service to avoid unnecessary charges.
-This will take a few minutes.
+This will take approximately 8 minutes
 ```
 az group delete --name $RESOURCE_GROUP_NAME --yes
 ```